 'The Autobiography Of Gucci Mane': A Story Of Rap And Rebirth

 Gucci Mane has an extensive resume.
 As a founding father of trap music, Mane's been carving out the rap genre since 2001 when he put out his first underground release: Str8 Drop Records Presents Gucci Mane La Flare.
-Since then, he has amassed a long list of musical achievements: eight studio albums and dozens of mixtapes and singles.
+Since then, he has amassed a long list of musical achievements: dozens of mixtapes, singles, collaborations and eight studio albums.

 But before all of that, he was Radric Davis, growing up in Atlanta and watching his dad hustle people on the streets for money.